 - Family Behavioral Therapy.
 This therapy involves the individual as well as at least one significant other like a parent or romantic partner to decrease use and improve the home environment 4.

-- The Matrix Model.
+- The Matrix Model of Abuse Therapy.
 Designed specifically for stimulant users, the Matrix Model uses individual, group, and family therapies in a formalized system to build self-esteem and self-respect 4.

 Behavioral Therapies Specifically for Adolescents

-Though some treatment styles will work with all populations, someone specific populations, like teenagers, will require specialized treatments to produce the best results due to their unique needs 4,5.
+Though some treatment styles will work with all populations, someone specific populations, like teenagers, will require specialized types of care to produce the best results due to their unique needs 4,5.

 - Adolescent Community Reinforcement Approach (A-CRA).
 Like the adult version of CRA, this treatment approach works to lessen negative influences while building healthy supports at home, work, or school 5.

 - Brief Strategic Family Therapy (BSFT).
 Focused on creating short-term solutions, the therapist utilizing this style will interact with all family members to observe, understand, and modify how they interact with one another to better promote recovery 5.